What to Expect: FAQs for Commerce Employees and Managers

 Q: To whom may questions or issues about OIG's investigative process be addressed?

-A: Any questions or issues may be addressed with OIG's Principal Assistant Inspector General for Investigations & Whistleblower Protection, Rick Beitel, at 202.482.2495.
+A: Any questions or issues may be addressed with OIG's Principal Assistant Inspector General for Investigations, Morgan Kim, at 202.482.2495.